-The extent to which technology benefits our organizations can't be overstated.
+The extent to which intelligent automation benefits our organizations can't be overstated.

 This applies to processes and procedures that streamline and improve upon internal operations.
-It also applies to the goal of providing products, services and experiences that meet the expectations of clients whose lives are becoming more and more dependent on digital solutions.
+It also applies to the goal of providing products, services and experiences that meet the expectations of clients whose lives are becoming more and more dependent on intelligent technology solutions.

 The potential is there, and the organizations that understand this have pioneered many technological innovations, fundamentally reshaping the way we do business in the process.